Win with Chocolate Milk

 Bonk - Total exhaustion caused by lack of sufficient food during a long race or ride.

-Bonus Sprints - On each stage, race organizers designate several locations along the route where bonus points are given to the first few riders that cross the line.
+Bonus Sprints - On each stage, race organizers designate several locations along the route where bonus points are given to the first few racers that cross the line.
 These sprints create a "race within a race" during each stage.

 Broom Wagon - The vehicle that follows the race, picking up racers who have to abandon the race.

 Caravan/Race Caravan - The official and team support vehicles in a race.
 Each team has a car in the official race caravan.
-The team cars follow the peloton and riders will often go back to their team car for food, extra clothing, or to speak to their team director.
+The team cars follow the peloton and racers will often go back to their team car for food, extra clothing, or to speak to their team director.

 Circuit Race - A multiple-lap race around a course of usually 1.5 miles or more.
 A spectator favorites!